seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 That may convey my greetings, love, to thee.

 **JULIET**
-O think’st thou we shall ever meet again?
+O think'st thou we shall ever meet again?

 **ROMEO**
 I doubt it not; and all these woes shall serve